Fellowships, Scholarships & Grants Directory

 Award/Benefits: up to $25,000/yr in stipend support plus up to $20,000/yr in tuition support (max.
 50% of tuition bill) for two years (up to $90,000 total)

 Established by the Hungarian immigrants and American philanthropists Paul and Daisy Soros, this fellowship honors the contributions of immigrants and children of immigrants to the United States by investing in the graduate education of “New Americans” who are poised to make significant contributions to U.S. society, culture, or their academic field.
-Each year, 30 New Americans (immigrants or children of immigrants) are awarded support for two years of full-time graduate study in a professional, academic, or artistic field (including the visual and performing arts) in any graduate program in the U.S.
+Each year, 30 New Americans (immigrants or children of immigrants) are awarded support for two years of full-time graduate study in a professional, academic, or artistic field (including the visual and performing arts) in any graduate program in the U.S. Applicants may be planning to begin graduate school or be in their first or second year of the program they wish to fund.

 Phi Beta Kappa Society Key into Public Service Scholarship